Champions League contenders are edging their way closer to the final showdown with just four teams remaining in the competition.

 Where will the Champions League final be played?

 The big game will be hosted at the Wanda Metropolitano, the home of Atletico Madrid.

 It boasts a 68,000 capacity and will be packed regardless of which teams reach European club football’s showpiece event.

 Who is in the final?

-There are still sixteen teams left in the competition (including all four English teams) with the knockout rounds underway.
+There are still four teams left in the competition with the quarter-finals underway.

 - Tottenham (ENG)